iceycode/forward-strategy/README.md

 The TODO list is [here](TODO.md).

+Info on game Artificial Intelligence component is [here](FS_AI.md).

 ####*Change Log*:####
 --

+*05-27-2015*

+- some major changes to project code structure and some of the game design
+- created a UML for Unit-State behaviors during player turn cycle
+- GAME MAP CHANGES:
+	- larger grid created to test out how scrollable larger map & minimap could enhance game play
+	- Panels now use a "state" enum for changing texture, similar to how Units change animations
+	- Got rid of MapActor & TiledMapRenderer, all terrain tile texture are put into Panels & it does drawing
+	- Terrain textures moveable panels are animated!
+- UNIT CONTROL:
+	- changed entire structure of Unit control by using a UnitController singleton which takes data directly from Panel & Pathfinder and sends to Unit.
+Unit Actor only listens for states now.
+	All the actions are handled by UnitController now!
+This makes updating any of the game mechanics much easier in the future.
+	- Everything Unit does is in UnitState.
+See source code for details.

+*05-13-2015*

+- GAME MECHANICS CHANGE: instead of automatic attack, players need to click on Unit to attack it
+	- also, moves can be made after or before an attack occurs
+- MORE CHANGES TO COME:
+	- tiles with special abilities on them
+		1. increase range of unit
+		2. heals a unit
+		3. increases unit's damage (to all units)
+		4. tile teleports unit (that fits within it)
+		5. kill zones and natural disasters
+			- unit that steps on a spot, will die
+			- at certain time, something will occur on board at spot constantly (this last special ability would come in more advanced maps)

+*05-06-2015*

+- Began work on the game AI using gdx-ai StateMachine interface.
+See [AI markdown](FS_AI.md) for details.

 *1-13-14*

 - began work on the game AI for single player mode